What to expect

 - There is evidence that weight is gained as a result of increased fat and is not secondary to an anabolic effect or fluid retention1

-Use of depot MPA subcutaneous injection reduces serum estrogen levels and is associated with significant loss of BMD due to the known effect of estrogen deficiency on the bone remodelling system.
-Bone loss is greater with increasing duration of use, however BMD appears to increase after DMPA subcutaneous injection is discontinued and ovarian estrogen production increases.
+Use of depot medroxyprogesterone acetate intramuscular (DMPA-IM) reduces serum oestrogen levels and is associated with significant loss of BMD due to the known effect of oestrogen deficiency on the bone remodelling system.
+Bone loss is greater with increasing duration of use; however BMD appears to increase after DMPA-IM is discontinued and ovarian oestrogen production increases.

 This loss of BMD is of particular concern during adolescence and early adulthood, a critical period of bone accretion.
-It is unknown if use of DMPA subcutaneous injection by younger women will reduce peak bone mass and increase the risk for fracture in later life.
+It is unknown if use of DMPA-IM by younger women will reduce peak bone mass and increase the risk for fracture in later life i.e. after menopause.

-- Chronic use of medicines that can reduce bone mass
+• Chronic use of drugs that can reduce bone mass

-- Low body mass index or an eating disorder
+• Low body mass index or eating disorder

 A long-term case-controlled surveillance of Depo-Provera users has shown that:1